wehmoen/crit-testnet/README.md

 ### Installation

-- Download the application using this [link](https://mega.nz/folder/x2g0zRyB#kT4g-TiI0Dz_gdYxQe6eIw).
-- Once downloaded you’ll have the bloodmoon folder.
-- Run the bot by double clicking the bloodmoon.exe file.
-- Add your user name and the product key provided.
+- Once the code is downloaded run `py -m pip install -r requirements.txt` to install all the required dependencies.
+- On the `data\kek.txt` enter your desired password and salt for encrypting your private keys.(Note:You can move this file anywhere you want if you are not using the bot for security purposes)
+- On your command line run `py bloodmoon_main.py` to start the bot.

 ---